chateval/baseline-collection/README.md

 Code to publish HITs on Mechanical Turk to collect human baselines

 ## create_tasks.py
-Contains the code for publishing HITs courtesy of the tutorial from aws at https://blog.mturk.com/tutorial-a-beginners-guide-to-crowdsourcing-ml-training-data-with-python-and-mturk-d8df4bdf2977
+Contains the code for publishing HITs
 ## templates
 Contains two files.